wiredtiger/wiredtiger/test/cppsuite/README.md

 | Finish   | Ends each thread started in the run phase. |

 ### Operation tracker
-During the execution of a test, the operation tracker saves schema and non-schema operations.
+During the execution of a test, the operation tracker saves schema and non-schema operations to their own respective tables.

 #### Schema operations
-The cppsuite schema operations represent the creation and deletion of tables and are tracked in a dedicated table.
+The cppsuite schema operations represent the creation and deletion of tables.
 This data is automatically saved during the `populate` operation via the `save_schema_operation` function.
 The user cannot customize what data is saved.
 The table below represents the data associated with each record:

 | Key                      | Value            |
 | ------------------------ | ---------------- |